cdleon/ui-frameworks/JS/Guides.md

 * [ES6 In Depth](https://hacks.mozilla.org/category/es6-in-depth/) :gift_ehart: - ES6 In Depth is a series on new features being added to the JavaScript programming language in the 6th Edition of the ECMAScript standard, ES6 for short.
 * [Every Programmer Should Know](https://github.com/mr-mig/every-programmer-should-know) :gift_heart: - A collection of (mostly) technical things every software developer should know.
 * [Exercises](https://github.com/kolodny/exercises) :gift_heart: - Some basic javascript coding challenges and interview questions.
+* [FAQGURU](https://github.com/FAQGURU/FAQGURU) :gift_heart: - A list of interview questions.
+This repository is everything you need to prepare for your technical interview.
 * [Five Ajax best practices](https://www.ibm.com/developerworks/library/wa-aj-5best/) :gift_heart: - Tips and tools for better Ajax development.
 * [Flux Challenge](https://github.com/staltz/flux-challenge) :gift_heart: - A frontend challenge to test UI architectures and solutions.
 * [Frontend Bootcamp / Days in the Web](https://github.com/Microsoft/frontend-bootcamp) :gift_heart: - Frontend Workshop from HTML/CSS/JS to TypeScript/React/Redux [https://microsoft.github.io/frontend-bootcamp/](https://microsoft.github.io/frontend-bootcamp/)